Stolen (2012 film): Plot

 In New Orleans, Will Montgomery and Vincent Kinsey are preparing for a heist, aided by Riley, their getaway driver, and Hoyt, a computer security expert.
-They are watched by FBI agent Tim Harland, who knows that Will and Vincent have been casing a jewelry store for several weeks and plans to arrest them mid-crime.
+They are watched by FBI agent Tim Harlend, who knows that Will and Vincent have been casing a jewelry store for several weeks and plans to arrest them mid-crime.

 Will and Vincent break into the neighboring toy store, blowing the adjacent wall.
-Harland gives them a few minutes before sending his agents into the jewelry store, but Will and Vincent are not there, having instead used the toy store to gain access to a bank.
-In the vault, Will collects $10 million in wrapped bills and drags away Vincent, who had been eyeing a stack of gold bars.
-They come across a janitor in a back alley.
-Vincent attempts to kill the man, but Will stops him, and Vincent accidentally shoots himself in the leg.
-As their escape van pulls up, Vincent gets in and drives off, leaving Will stranded.
-With the money and the FBI closing fast, he burns the money in a trash fire.
-After a car chase, Will is cornered in an abandoned building.
-Agents arrest him but find no evidence of the money.
+Harlend sends his agents into the jewelry store, but Will and Vincent are not there, having instead used the toy store to gain access to a bank.
+In the bank vault, Will collects $10 million in wrapped bills and drags away Vincent eyeing a stack of gold bars.
+Will and Vincent come across a janitor in a back alley that Vincent tries to kill but Will stops him, causing Vincent to accidentally shoot himself in the leg.
+As the escape van pulls up, Vincent gets in and drives off, leaving Will stranded.
+With the FBI closing fast Will burns the money in a trash fire.
+After a car chase Will is cornered in an abandoned building where the FBI arrest him yet find no evidence of the money.

 Eight years later, Will is released from prison.
-Harland takes him back to New Orleans by Harland, who warns Will he will be watched carefully, as the FBI believing he stashed the $10 million before his arrest.
+He is taken back to New Orleans by Harlend, who warns him he will be watched carefully, as the FBI believe he stashed the $10 million before his arrest.
 Will returns to his daughter Alison, finding that she is struggling with abandonment issues.
-She refuses to let him talk to her, instead handing over a package addressed to him that was left there that morning.
-She goes off in a taxi, which is shown to have been trailing Will since his release.
+She refuses to talk to him, instead handing over a package addressed to Will left there that morning.
+Alison leaves in a taxi which has been following Will since his release.

-Will goes to a nearby bar where Riley is working.
-A cell phone in the package rings; the caller reveals himself to be Vincent, driver of the taxi.
-He demands the $10 million from the heist within 12 hours or he will kill Alison.
+Will goes to a local bar where Riley's now working.
+A cell phone inside the package rings; the caller reveals himself to be Vincent, driver of the taxi, and demands the $10 million from the heist within 12 hours or he will kill Alison.
 Vincent says he will be tracking Will via the phone and will make regular calls that Will must answer or his daughter will die.
-Vincent drugs Alison and locks her in the taxi's trunk (killing a motorcycle cop in the process).
+Vincent drugs Alison and locks her in the taxi's trunk.